AbdulrahmanAlpha/HackerRank/README.md

-### If you find this repo useful remember to follow my github for more !
+### If you find this repo useful remember to follow my GitHub for more!